silvacms/documentation/source/extension/index.rst

 .. note::

-   Here you used the ``nested_namespace`` template to create our :term:`Egg`.
+   Here you used the ``nested_namespace`` template to create our :term:`egg`.
 If you plan to create something called ``silva.extension`` (there is no ``app``, just one namespace ``silva``), you can use the ``basic_namespace`` template of ``paster``.